-Rochester Youth Year will allow you to establish deep roots and form a vast network in the region you’ve called home for four years or more.
-Working with residents, nonprofit organizations, government leaders, and educators, RYY is your chance to engage in the Rochester community and your opportunity to make Rochester a more vibrant city.
+Rochester Youth Year will allow you to establish deep roots and create positive change in the region you’ve called home for four years or more.

-Make a difference.
-Whether Rochester is your hometown or you’ve just lived here for four years, you know Rochester is a city with both a great number of assets and significant challenges.
+Whether Rochester is your hometown or you’ve only lived here for four years, you know Rochester is a city with both a great number of assets and significant challenges.
 Begin breaking down the barriers to educational equity, access to care, and gainful employment by establishing sustainable solutions and quality resources.

 Other benefits you receive through a year of service with Rochester Youth Year include:

-- Relocation allowance of up to $500, if eligible
+- Relocation allowance of up to $750, if eligible, and reimbursement of relocation travel expenses

 - A modest bi-weekly living allowance